The Best Light Conditions for Orchid Plants at Home

 Bright light: High lumen light such as that found near sunny windows.

 Low light: Refers to low lumen light such as that found in a dark corner.
+Certain types of plants can thrive without sunlight or minimal light exposure.

 Filtered light: Light that has passed through material like a sheer curtain or forest canopy.